Lethja/Newth/Watcom/README.md

  #undef USE_FSEXT
 ```

-> Caution: some versions of watt-32 have a broken implementation of DHCP that can cause an infinite loop.
+> Caution: some versions of Watt-32 have a broken implementation of DHCP that can cause an infinite loop.
 > On a real DOS this means it could very well lock up the computer with no option but to hard reset.
-> If in doubt leave `USE_DHCP` undefined.
-Most DHCP servers are backwards compatible with BOOTP.
+> If not using the Git submodule and in doubt leave `USE_DHCP` undefined.
+> Most DHCP servers are backwards compatible with BOOTP.

 ## Build Newth